RT-Tap/booksyCORSproxy/README.md

 # booksy CORS proxy
 Provides a local REST API endpoint (domain/api/booksyreviews) to retrieve and display booksy reviews on your website circumnavigating their CORS policy

+For most of these "production ready" examples your encpoint for retreiving the reviews will be:
+> localhost:5000/booksyreviews

+However the package is set up so that in the case this is used/integrated with another flask app this application will be behind the root path "/borev_api" therefore your reviews will be found under
+> localhost:5000/boorev_api/booksyreviews

+This is not what is going on in the `Quickstart production docker-compose example`, the reverse proxy takes care of of routing the /api path in that situation (mechanics of reverse proxy routing can be seen under sample/ex-conf/httpd-vhosts.conf).
+More information about dispatching under different root path:  https://flask.palletsprojects.com/en/2.1.x/patterns/appdispatch/#dispatch-by-path

 ---
 ## Install package
 - #### From source: